-The Risk and Audit Committee is chaired by Tiffany Fuller and the other members are Simon Jones, Paul Reynolds and John Nendick.
-Lisa Gay was also a member of the Committee at the start of FY2022 and stood down from that Committee to assume the Chair of the People and Culture Committee.
+The Risk and Audit Committee is chaired by Tiffany Fuller and the other members are Paul Reynolds and John Nendick.
+Simon Jones was also a member of the Risk and Audit Committee until he retired as Chairman in November 2022.
 Each member of this Committee is considered by the Board to be independent.

 The Board regards these members as having the required financial expertise and an appropriate understanding of the markets in which the Group operates.
-The Chief Executive Officer, the Chief Financial Officer, the Group Head of Internal Audit, the Group Risk Officer and the Company's external auditors are invited to meetings of the Risk and Audit Committee at the Committee's discretion.
+The Chief Executive Officer, the Chief Financial Officer, the Group General Counsel and Company Secretary, the Group Chief Audit Executive, the Group Risk Officer and the Company's external auditors are invited to meetings of the Risk and Audit Committee at the Committee's discretion.